http4k/http4k/src/docs/tutorials/self_documenting_apis_with_openapi/index.md

 For a better standard of API docs, we should add more details to the endpoint definition.
 The OpenAPI spec allows us to add this detail, but this normally comes with a maintenance cost - especially when the documentation is static or disparate from the location of the actual code serving requests, and we want to minimise the risk of stale documentation.
 In http4k, the extended contract metadata is kept close to the endpoint code and mostly type-checked by the compiler, so this threat is minimised as far as practical.

-Metadata for endpoints can be supplied via inserting a `meta {}` DSL block, which contains a mixture of 2 main types of field:
+Metadata for endpoints can be supplied via inserting a `meta {}` DSL block, which contains a mixture of 2 main types of property:

-1. **Informational** fields - such as `summary`, `description` and `tags` simply improve the experience of the user of the UI.
+1. **Informational** properties - such as `summary`, `description` and `tags` simply improve the experience of the user of the UI.
-1. **Contractual** fields define parameters using the http4k lens API to accept and define other parameters from the `Query`, `Header` or `Body` parts of the request.
+1. **Contractual** properties define parameters using the http4k lens API (in the same way as we used for the path) for the `Query`, `Header` or `Body` parts of the request.
 Once added to the contract, these items will also be auto-validated for form and presence before the contract HttpHandler is invoked, thus eliminating the need for any custom validation code to be written.
+We can then use the same Lenses to confidently extract those values inside our HttpHandler code.

-Let's write a slightly different version of the same endpoint, but move `age` to be a required query parameter, and also add the option to override the drink we offer:
+Let's demonstrate by writing a slightly different version of the same endpoint, but move `age` to be a required query parameter, and also add the option to override the `drink` we offer:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/tutorials/self_documenting_apis_with_openapi/metadata_route.kt"></script>